We offer affordable life insurance to men with prostate disorders.

 Postponed – Underwriting may postpone your life insurance until you have a repeat test completed at your own expense.

-Declined – When your PSA level is significantly elevated, life insurance companies will decline you until you have a medical evaluation completed.
+Declined – When your PSA level is significantly elevated, life insurers will decline you until you get checked.

 If repeat tests show normal levels, we can get underwriting to reconsider and offer coverage.